nspyre-org/nspyre/docs/contributing.rst

 .. attention::

    We know some of these webpages could use some work -- this documentation has only recently been created and is in active development.
-It is updated regularly with all the newly written information.
-So check back weekly.
+It is updated regularly, so check back weekly.

 .. caution::